 During the latter part of the 19th Century many notable artists lived in Bushey.
 From 1883 until 1904 the rose garden was the site of an art school established by Sir Hubert von Herkomer RA, an eminent Victorian artist (1849-1914).

 Herkomer had some 500 to 600 artists studying there before he eventually grew weary of the responsibility of overseeing the school.
 Lucy Kemp-Welch, a former student of Herkomer’s, opened her own art school – The Bushey School of Painting – on the same premises in 1905.
 Herkomer then re-purchased the school in 1912 and demolished it.

-Herkomer built a house called ‘Lululaund’ in Melbourne Road adjoining the rose garden but all that remains of the house is part of the front elevation which is now the entrance to the Bushey branch of the Royal British Legion.
+Herkomer built a house called ‘Lululaund’ in Melbourne Road adjoining the rose garden but all that remains of the house is part of the front elevation which became the entrance to the Bushey branch of the Royal British Legion and is now converted to flats.
 The house was designed by H H Richardson, an American architect, and was built between 1886-1894.
 It has been referred to as a ‘Bavarian Castle’ and was named after Herkomer’s second wife Lulu.

 In 1912 Herkomer demolished the art school and commissioned Thomas Mawson (1861-1933) to design a garden.
 Mawson noted his proposals on his first visit:

 “…The garden was to be separated from the kitchen garden by a brick-built pergola, with a handsome garden pavilion at one end.
 The centre of the panel rose garden was to be sunk two feet, with a fountain in the centre, and considerable spaces of ground were to be planted as foils against adjoining properties…”